ALLA PERCHIKOVA, SOPRANO

 VIVA VERDI GALA 2019

 OPERA GEMS CONCERT 2020

 ITALIENISCHE OPERNNACHT IN VIENNA 2023

-The Russian-born soprano Alla Perchikova graduated from the famous Rimsky-Korsakov Music Conservatory in St.Petersburg, Russia.
-When a student, she was already performing at the world renowned Mariinsky Theater (Freia in Wagner’s Rheingold) under the baton of maestro Valery Gergiev.
+Soprano Alla Perchikova graduated from the famous Rimsky-Korsakov Music Conservatory in St.Petersburg, Russia.
+When a student, she was already performing at the world-renowned Mariinsky Theater (Freia in Wagner’s Rheingold) under the baton of maestro Valery Gergiev.